pepmartinez/keuss/docusaurus/docs/04-Usage/06-Pipelines/02-processors.md

 ### Process Function

-ChoiceLink expects an `res.dst` in the callback invocation, which must fullfill one of those conditions:
+ChoiceLink expects an `res.dst` in the callback invocation, which must fulfill one of those conditions:

 * be an integer and resolve to a valid element when applied as index to the array of destination queues
 * be a string and correspond to the name of one of the destination queues